SergeyPetrakov/Bayesian-ML-project/README.md

 Talking about the ways how one can take benefits from it, I can say that method of voting algorithms can be used, when we take some algorithms, mark answers they give with some uncertainty measure and choose the answer of the most confident algorithm among all.

-# T5 Question Answering
+# KBQA via t5

-This repository also contains Uncertainty Estimation expiriments with T5 model.
+This part contains Uncertainty Estimation expiriments with T5 model - end-to-end QA model.
 More about experiments you can observe in jupyter notebooks, that starts with `QA`.

 You can reproduce experiments with examples from jupyter notebooks.
 Results of sinlge model uncertainty experiments (Maxprob, Delta, Entropy) are available in `16_11_2022_baseline_acc_single_uncertainty.pptx`.